cdktf/cdktf-provider-launchdarkly/docs/project.python.md

 - *Type:* str

-A color swatch (as an RGB hex value with no leading '#', e.g. C8C8C8).
+The color swatch as an RGB hex value with no leading `#`.
+For example: `000000`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/project#color Project#color}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/project#color Project#color}

 ---